VCVRack/Rack/README.md

 + supports VST program chunks (=> patches are saved with the DAW's project file or as .fxp files)
 + supports VST host timing (audioMasterGetTime / kVstTempoValid / kVstTransportPlaying, see Core.MIDI-1 module)
 + supports VST parameters (send / recv)
++ CV inside a patch can be redirect to VST params via the Core.ParamProxy module
 + supports dynamically loaded plugin DLLs
    - the plugin.dll files are _not_ binary compatible with the VCV Rack plugins !
    - there's a [plugin SDK](#dynamically-loaded-plugins-via-plugin-sdk) (for Microsoft Visual Studio 2017 Community Edition) which can be used to build new plugins without checking out this entire GIT repository